 It may not be suitable for every GPS application.
 When using CSMOOTH in a differential mode, the same setting should be used at both the reference and remote station.
 The shorter the carrier smoothing the more noise there will be.
-If you are at all unsure please call NovAtel Customer Service Department, see Software Support at the start of this manual.
+If you are at all unsure please call NovAtel Customer Service Department, see the Software Support section at the start of this manual.